FORZA

 Hosts of 1934 World Cup

-Luigi (Enrico) D'Ovidio
+Luigi Enrico D'Ovidio

-Mario (Ezio) Vicari
+Mario Vicari

 Giovanni Silvestri

-Emiliano Barbiano di Belgioioso d'Este
+Emiliano Balbiano di Belgioioso d'Este

 Luigi Bosisio